esrrhs/pingtunnel/README.md

 [<img src="https://img.shields.io/docker/pulls/esrrhs/pingtunnel">](https://hub.docker.com/repository/docker/esrrhs/pingtunnel)
 [<img src="https://img.shields.io/github/workflow/status/esrrhs/pingtunnel/Go">](https://github.com/esrrhs/pingtunnel/actions)

-Pingtunnel is a tool that send TCP/UDP traffic over ICMP.
+Pingtunnel is a tool that sends TCP/UDP traffic over ICMP.

 ## Note: This tool is only to be used for study and research, do not use it for illegal purposes